TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CachingFramework/Architecture/Index.rst

 from the cache and holds all information to differentiate entries from each other.
 For performance reasons, it should be quick to calculate.

-Suppose there is an resource-intensive extension added as a plugin on two different pages.
+Suppose there is a resource-intensive extension added as a plugin on two different pages.
 The calculated content depends on the page on which it is inserted and if a user is logged in or not.
 So, the plugin creates at maximum four different content outputs, which can be cached in four different cache entries: